vgiralt/djangosaml2/README.rst

             'optional_attributes': ['eduPersonAffiliation'],

             # in this section the list of IdPs we talk to are defined
+            # This is not mandatory!
+All the IdP available in the metadata will be considered.
             'idp': {
                 # we do not need a WAYF service since there is
                 # only an IdP defined here.
 This IdP should be